A Parsley Face Mask for Acne, Dark Spots and Discolored Skin

-How to Make a Parsley, Lemon Juice and Raw Honey Face Mask
+How to Make a Parsley, Lemon and Honey Face Mask

-- One medium-sized head of fresh organic parsley, soaked in warm water then well chopped.
+- 1 medium-sized head of fresh organic parsley, soaked in warm water then well chopped up.

-- One teaspoon of fresh lemon juice (reduced by half if you have dry skin and perhaps exclude entirely for sensitive skin).
+- 1 teaspoon of fresh lemon juice (reduced by half if you have dry skin and perhaps exclude entirely for sensitive skin).

-- One tablespoon of a unfiltered raw honey that hasn’t been heat-treated (raw and organic Manuka honey with a high active number is the best if you can get it).
+- 2 teaspoons of a unfiltered raw honey that hasn’t been heat-treated (raw Manuka honey with a high active number like this is the best if you can get it).

-Mix in the raw honey and lemon juice and mash it all up well with the pestle.
-You can transfer it to a lighter bowl to use, but I kind of like making the whole thing up in my heavy marble mortar and using it straight from there.
+- Mix in the raw honey and lemon juice and mash it all up well with the pestle.
+You can transfer it to a lighter bowl to use, but I kind of like making face masks like this up in my heavy marble mortar and using it straight from there.

-To apply this face mask, first cleanse your skin with a gentle, chemical-free cleanser or try a papaya peal rub.
+- To apply this face mask, first cleanse your skin with a gentle, chemical-free cleanser like this one I use.
 Rinse and pat dry, then gently smooth the mask over your face, avoiding the eye area.
 I like to put extra on the nose to really get to work on any blackheads.

-With a towel down on your pillow for any drips, lie down and relax for 10 to 15 minutes to let the treatment do it’s work.
+- With a towel down on your pillow for any drips, lie down and relax for 10 to 15 minutes to let the treatment do it’s work.

 Most people should find this facial treatment very refreshing and revitalizing for their skin.
-After washing it off, follow with a chemical-free moisturizer, like this special vitamin C and hyaluronic acid serum.
-Or try using avocado oil as a face moisturizer, especially in the evening.
+After washing it off, follow with a high quality and chemical-free moisturizer, like this special vitamin C and hyaluronic acid serum.

 Please let me know what you think of this parsley face mask if you try it.
 I hope it can help make an improvement in their skin for many people.
 Remembering back to my teenage years, I wish I’d had this recipe then.